 So what gives?

-Economists are quick to point out that current interest rates aren’t that high by historical standards.
+Economists are quick to point out that even at recent peaks, interest rates weren’t that high by historical standards.
 The economy experienced about 15 years of unusually low interest rates before rates started rising, Stockwell said.

 “We don't have high interest rates right now,” Stockwell said.
 “We have returned to more normal interest rates.”

-It’s also important to note that not all industries are experiencing a sizzling job market.
+It’s also important to note that not all industries experience a sizzling job market at the same time.
 For example, sectors like healthcare, education, and state and local government tend to be relatively inflation-proof and aren’t sensitive to interest rates.
 These sectors have been hiring in large numbers.
-Meanwhile, Big Tech, which tends to be more interest-rate sensitive, has been hard-hit by layoffs.
+Meanwhile, Big Tech tends to be interest-rate sensitive and is more likely to lay off workers in a high-rate environment.

-One potential reason higher interest rates haven’t slowed consumer spending as much as the Fed might have hoped: Higher interest rates don’t affect everyone equally.
+Higher interest rates don’t always slow consumer spending by as much as the Fed would like because they don’t affect everyone equally.
 If you’re looking to buy a home and lock in a low mortgage, you’re struggling with credit card debt, or you’re a business owner seeking financing to expand, high interest rates are painful.
 But someone who locked in a low-rate mortgage in 2020 or 2021 and doesn’t carry revolving debt may be largely unaffected by high interest rates, so they can afford to keep spending, even if prices continue going up.